 Isle of Man News

-The Isle of Man is the only entire country to be a UNESCO Biosphere Reserve, reflecting it is a special place for people and nature.
-Each month, authors from different walks of Manx life offer a personal perspective on #MyBiosphere.
-To mark Year of Our Island’s ‘Heritage’ month, we hear from Edmund Southworth:
+The Isle of Man is the only entire country to boast UNESCO Biosphere status, reflecting it is a special place for people and nature.
+In a year-long series of articles, authors from different walks of Manx life offer a personal perspective on #MyBiosphere.
+This month, Kate Bergquist writes:

 Our Biosphere was honoured to host visits by two senior global UNESCO figures this autumn.